What Does “Voice” Mean?

 At first, I found it difficult to transition from someone who went bankrupt because of medical bills to someone who became homeless because of a house fire or a drug addiction.
 I solved that problem by creating a fictional narrator, whose short (one or two-paragraph) commentary provided a smooth transition among each of the authentic chronicles.

 That tool also helped me to determine the best order in which to present disparate characters and storylines.
 Thanks to “The Narrator,” to this day, I can perform the scripts as a One-Woman-Show to help raise awareness and funds on behalf of organizations that educate the public and help homeless people survive.

 Use Voice to Intrigue the Audience or Let Them In On a Secret

-This is the perspective of the main character, who may be speaking as a voice-over and might not ever be seen.
+This is the term used for the perspective of the main character, who may be speaking as a voice-over and might not ever be seen.
 It is commonly used when one of the characters is a Narrator.
 If the material is biographical, the Character’s Voice may change in age and style from that of a child to that of an adult.

 Stream of Consciousness Voice

-In contrast, when you write in Third Person Objective Voice, the commentary is devoid of emotionalism and is not opinionated.
+In contrast to the above options, when you write in Third Person Objective Voice, you create commentary that is devoid of emotionalism and is not opinionated.
 It simply presents the facts about the scene or situation, as if you were writing a report about an incident that you witnessed.

-In summary, once you choose a style, try to place yourself in the mindset of the character you are presenting.
-Become familiar with the associated environment, language, tastes, smells, sounds, cultural biases and cultural arts.
+In summary, once you choose a style, try to place yourself in the mindset of the characters you are presenting.
+Become familiar with the associated environments, languages, tastes, smells, sounds, cultural biases, and cultural arts.
 Immerse yourself, and the words will begin to flow naturally.

 Do It the Write Way!
 Let My Fingers Do Your Talking!